darrylljk/IntelliGen-HR/README.md

 Introducing a smarter approach to Human Resources.

 (_Originally developed for the HR division of a former employer.
-This is the prototype version._)
+This is a functional prototype._)

 HR IntelliGen is your HR GenAI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.